garylirocks/quickrefs/azure-networking.markdown

   - A vNet only allows **one gateway**, you choose whether to use gateway in this vNet or the remote vNet
   - Under the hood, the chosen gateway's IP would be used as next hop IP in system defined routes for related address prefixes
   - It also controls which gateway would advertise (via BGP) this vNet's address range to on-prem

+### Subnet peering

+- When you create vNet peering, you could choose to peer the complete vNet or only certain subnets
+  - If you only peer certain subnets, then only those subnet addresses will appear in the route table of the peered vNet
+  - You could add or remove subnets in a peering, then do a resync
+- You could only create one peering between a pair of vNets, no matter which type

 ### CLI